-Are you a new Christian and wondering where you should start reading in the Bible?
+Are you confused and wondering where you should start reading in the Bible?

 - You feel overwhelmed when trying to decide where to read